thu-ml/tianshou/tianshou/core/mcts/README.md

 + state: the state for current node
 + parent node: the parent node of this node on the tree
++ parent action: the action that leads to this node
 + children: the next states the agent can reach by choosing an action from this node
 + prior: some external information for this node (default to be uniform)
-> If an action is chosen, the next state and reward are gotten.
-I assume that the action and correspond reward are maintained in element children.

 Optional elements (for UCT or Thompson Sampling):

-+ W: the sum of all sampled values collected by this node (for UCT)
++ W: the list of all the sums of all sampled values collected for all children nodes (for UCT)
-+ N: the number of times the node is sampled (for UCT)
++ N: the list of numbers of times each of children node has been sampled (for UCT)
-+ Q: the estimation for the value of this node, i.e. W/N (for UCT)
++ Q: the estimation for the value of all chidren nodes, i.e. W/N (for UCT)
-+ U: upper bound value for this node (for UCT)
++ U: upper bound value for all children nodes (for UCT)
++ R: the list of the one-step reward of all children nodes
-+ alpha, beta: parameters for the posterior distribution of the value of this node (for Thompson Sampling, beta distribution)
++ alpha, beta: parameters for the posterior distribution of the value of all children nodes (for Thompson Sampling, beta distribution)
-+ mu, sigma: parameters for the posterior distribution of the value of this node (for Thompson Sampling, Gaussian distribution)
++ mu, sigma: parameters for the posterior distribution of the value of all children nodes (for Thompson Sampling, Gaussian distribution)

 ### Selection
 In the selection part, an action is chosen for the current node.